 White patches on tongue, or a completely white tongue, have several possible causes.
-However they are completely different in nature, so first, take a good look at your tongue and see exactly where the white patch on tongue is, or if you have a completely white tongue.
+However these possible causes are completely different in nature, so first, take a good look at your tongue and see exactly where the white patch on tongue is, or if you have a completely white tongue.

 If you have white patches on your tongue, you may have some bad breath from time to time.
-The best way to tackle this is with a TheraBreath Starter Kit.
+The best way to tackle this is with a TheraBreath Oral Rinse.
 This will help you to clean your tongue well, and eliminate any bad breath.
+You can also check for bad breath with a breath checker like this one from Amazon.

 This type of white tongue is completely harmless.
 But there are some other causes of white patches on tongue that are worth getting your dentist to look at: